Leptosomatidae – Cuckoo Roller

 Cuckoo-Roller Leptosomus discolor

-There are three sub-spiecies currently recognised:
+There are three sub-species currently recognised.
+They are:

-Leptosomus discolor gracilis Milne-Edwards & Oustalet, 1885 Grand Comoro I. (Comoro Islands)
+Leptosomus discolor gracilis (Milne-Edwards & Oustalet, 1885 Grand Comoro I.) (Comoro Islands)

-Leptosomus discolor intermedius Hartert & Neumann, 1924 Anjouan I. (Comoro Islands)
+Leptosomus discolor intermedius (Hartert & Neumann, 1924 Anjouan I) (Comoro Islands)

 -